plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     }
     ```

-5. Run and test your enviroment variables before move forward.
+5. Task: Run and test your enviroment variables before move forward.

     This initial run is to test that all configurations are correct and that the Kernel is working properly.
 You should see the Kernel messages displayed in the console.
     You should see the Kernel messages in the console.